How To Write Tests

 Running the tests now produces the following:

 Our tests caught the bug!
-Because larger.width is 8 and smaller.width is 5, the comparison of the widths in can_hold now returns false (8 is not less than 5) in larger_can_hold_smaller test.
-Notice that smaller_cannot_hold_larger test still passes: to make the test fail, the height comparison should also be modified in can_hold method, replacing the > sign with a < sign.
+Because larger.width is 8 and smaller.width is 5, the comparison of the widths in can_hold now returns false (8 is not less than 5) in the larger_can_hold_smaller test.
+Notice that the smaller_cannot_hold_larger test still passes: to make this test fail, the height comparison should also be modified in can_hold method, replacing the > sign with a < sign.

 Testing Equality and Comparisons with the assert_xx!
 Macros